NerdWalletOSS/apollo-cache-policies/README.md

   ## Summary

   Invalidation policies codify relationships between different types in the cache.
 Since the default `InMemoryCache` from Apollo is a key-value store, it does not maintain relationships between different cache entities.
 Invalidation policies introduce event-based (onWrite, onEvict) policies between parent/child type entities.
+Read more about the background for invalidation policies in [our blog post](https://danreynolds.ca/tech/2021/02/05/Apollo-Invalidation-Policies/).

   ## Specification